Scandinavia tours from Australia

 Scandinavia is certainly taking hold for travellers from Australia.
 Figures from Innovation Norway, the organisation looking after tourism research for Norway, reports a large increase of hotel nights for Australian visitors over the past few years.
 Other Nordic tourist boards report similar growth numbers.

 Over the past 10-15 years the Nordic region has seen a renaissance of culture, innovation, design and food.
 Nordic crime novels play a part too, and so does the opening up of more direct air routes by progressive airlines such as Qatar Airways, Finnair and Emirates.
-Both now have non-stop routes from their Middle Eastern hubs into Copenhagen, Helsinki, Stockholm and Oslo.

 At 50 Degrees North we have seen significant growth in tours to see the Northern Lights (the Aurora Borealis); celebrating a white Christmas in Finland; cruises along the Norwegian coast on board Norwegian Coastal Voyage; and summer tours to experience the Nordic capitals.